maladr0it/react-truncate-list/README.md

 ### `alwaysShowTruncator` (optional)

 Always show the 'truncator', even when all items are visible.
 Useful for advanced use-cases such as an expanding list.

-### `itemClassName` (optional)

-Class name to apply to the generated `<li>` tags wrapping each child of the list.
-Typically you will not need this and will instead apply a class name directly to the children.

-### `truncatorClassName` (optional)

-Class name to apply to the generated `<li>` tag wrapping the truncator.
-Typically you will not need this and will instead apply a class name using the `renderTruncator` prop.

 ## SSR